open-source-firmware/homepage/src/events/OSFF-Board-of-Directors.md

   - "Thursday, April 21 - 24"
   - "from 10am - 6pm"
 maps: "https://goo.gl/maps/6xKmMrPzXgmnuSPs9"
-summary: "The Open-Source Firmware Foundation invites members and developers."
+summary: "**CANCELED** The Open-Source Firmware Foundation invites members and developers."
 ---

+**CANCELED**

+This event has been cancled due to the current situation.
+We are looking for alternatives.
+Stay updated.

+**CANCELED**

 It's been a long time since we could talk in person.
 And we are happy that we can do that again now.